 In the image, we see the Moon and the Sun behind it.
 It is the image of an eclipse.
 That is if there are unacknowledged and undigested hurtful emotions lurking, be them from the past or present, they will tend to produce an experience of obscuring our peace and the light that never stops shining behind it, in our very core.

-Light is needed to illuminate the dark corners where these emotions arise from.
-That light often expands our consciousness into a temporarily vulnerable place; it can be painful.
-Facing fear is the price for the reward of fearlessness.
-We need the Sun.
+Light is needed to illuminate the dark corners where these emotions and our present reaction to them arise from.
+Pain is natural.
+Facing pain and fear is the price for the reward of fearlessness and peace.